chisumo2016/employee-management/notes/notes.md

 ## EMPLOYEE CRUD PART 1
     - Objective is to create employee management system with vue js.
-    - CRUD with vue.js
+                .
+CRUD with vue.js
-    - Search Features
+                .
+Search Features
-    - Displayy list of employees with search and filters
-    - Create and update employee
+                .
+Display list of employees with search and filters .
+Create and update employee
     - START
     - Create an API for Employee Controller php artisan make:controller API/EmployeeController --resource --model=Employee